nrwl/nx/docs/blog/2024-12-10-tailoring-nx-for-your-organization.md

 ## Getting started with custom plugins

-First install the `@nx/plugin` package which provides useful code scaffolding features for creating a new custom plugin.
+First, install the `@nx/plugin` package which provides useful code scaffolding features for creating a new custom plugin.

 ```shell
 nx add @nx/plugin